RECOBI –Renovation of complex geometry buildings with additive manufacturing–

 According to the definition given to a project at the ETHZ (D-Arch, Construction, Heritage and Preservation.
 Cherix 2023, Unpublished), the digital twin of the Flieger Flab Museum is a set of separate files describing the building with a link amongst them.
 Currently these files are: the digital mock-up (containing geometry and alphanumerical information) and the Lidar data; the link is the georeference –in this case MN95–.
 In architecture, the digital twin must includes 2D plans as they are legal documents.

-The RECOBI project will take full advantage of the potential to produce complex geometry building pieces with additive manufacturing as each tile covering an hyperboloid has a different shape.
+The RECOBI project will take full advantage of the potential to produce complex geometry building pieces with additive manufacturing as each tile covering a para- or hyperboloid has a different shape.
 The tiles are represented in beige (sections) and magenta (views), the colours are indicative.

 The questions to be answer during the realisation of the prototype are: the materiality of the tile (ceramic, concrete, terra cotta), the materiality of the water resistant insulation (mycelium, hemp-plaster-lime mix, mineral foam).
 The definition of tiles with a standard geometry that can be produced using conventional means.